barttermorshuizen/awesomeposter/docs/architecture/discovery-agent-backend.md

   - RSS/Atom feeds use `adapters/rss.ts` (driven by `feedparser-promised`) to unwrap entries, canonicalize permalinks, and collapse duplicates by GUID + published timestamp before they hit scoring/dedup.
   - YouTube playlists and channels leverage `adapters/youtube.ts`, preferring the official Data API when credentials exist and falling back to the RSS facade; both normalize into the same shape while capturing `videoId`, `channelId`, and duration metadata for the downstream scoring helpers.
 - **Normalization contract**: every adapter returns `{ rawPayload, normalized, sourceMetadata }`; the job records the raw payload in `discovery_items.raw_payload_json`, stores the normalized summary in `normalized_json`, runs scoring + dedup on the normalized payload, and logs adapter metrics/errors into `discovery_ingest_runs.metrics_json` for observability.
 Rejections bubble an `ingest.error` event before the item is skipped.
 - **List extraction mode**: when `webList` is configured the adapter uses the provided container/item selectors, applies configured field mappings with graceful fallbacks to legacy heuristics, and emits one normalized payload per discovered article.
-Pagination follows the configured `next_page` selector up to a safety ceiling (default 5 pages) while deduplicating URLs to avoid loops.
+The current runtime processes only the first page even if pagination selectors are configured; future work can re-enable multi-page traversal.
 - **Worker pool configuration**: ingestion runs per-client batches with `MAX_CONCURRENT_FETCHES` (default 3) enforced inside the job via `p-limit`.
 Cron cadence (30 minutes) is adjustable per client flag, and the backlog guard now keyes off unreviewed `scored` items instead of a separate queue to keep throughput predictable.

 ## Observability & Logging
 - Nitro endpoints log via `useNitroLogger` wrapper already in place; add structured fields (`clientId`, `sourceId`, `itemId`).
 - Ingestion workers share the Winston logger and emit lifecycle markers (`discovery.ingest.start`, `discovery.ingest.scored`, `discovery.ingest.suppressed`) as they process each batch.
 Because scoring happens inline the correlation ID flows naturally from the job context.
 - Metrics: reuse the StatsD hooks defined for HITL once available.
 MVP focuses on Postgres aggregate tables and SSE updates; we avoid new telemetry infrastructure.
-New counters capture list extraction throughput (items per page, pagination depth), suggestion API usage (success vs. low-confidence responses), and synchronous scoring latency.
+New counters capture list extraction throughput (items per page), suggestion API usage (success vs. low-confidence responses), and synchronous scoring latency.
 - Alerting: add a `backlog_threshold` guard that emits a `warning` discovery SSE frame when unreviewed scored items exceed limits so operators can react without polling the database.

 ## Configuration Discovery API